gpolaert/agileek.github.io/_drafts/2020-10-27-using-an-ecr-image-in-github-actions.md

 ---
 ## Moving from Docker Hub to ECR

 My current client decided to migrate all its docker images to [ECR][ecr].

+With the recent [announcement][docker_rate_limiting] about rate limiting on Docker Hub, It's possible some people will do the same.

 For our **CI/CD** pipelines we use both [CircleCI][circleci] and [GitHub Actions][githubactions].

 Using an **ECR** image is a really simple task in **CircleCI**, it consists of adding the `aws_auth` to the image configuration.